Writality

 LEGEND KEEPER

-I like what Legend Keeper is aiming at.
+I like Legend Keeper.
+I don't know the guys there personally, but they seem really cool!
 It gives a lot of attention to organisation, reference, and the feeling of building out a world in a way that stays browsable and manageable.
+I learnt a lot from them.

 My own priority is slightly different.
-I wanted the manuscript to feel like the main room and the supporting material to stay close around it.
-Writality is more centered on that drafting experience, with worldbuilding there to support the writing rather than pull focus from it.
+Writality is more centred on that drafting experience, with worldbuilding there to support the writing rather than pull focus from it.

 WHERE WRITALITY FEELS DIFFERENT